 David Isaac came to the MA from a background as a solicitor.
 He had always been interested in writing, especially comedy, and was keen to explore the opportunities offered in scriptwriting.
 He benefited from the course's emphasis on regular writing exercises and group and individual feedback which resulted in the honing of his comedic writing skills and the importance of character, plot development and timing.
 He went on to write for BBC's Scallywagga and Lee Mack's sitcom Not Going Out, and these experiences led to his first writing commission, Lunch Monkeys, for BBC 3.
 This series was based on David's own experience of the legal profession and won him an RTS NorthWest Awards nomination for Best Scriptwriter.
-David is now firmly established in his new profession.
+David is presently a Story Editor on Coronation Street.

 Industry links are a significant component of the course at present and their numbers are increasing all the time.
-This course is actively involved with the following companies: BBC, Granada, Baby Cow Productions, Ten Alps, Red Productions, Channel K, Tightrope Productions, Lime Pictures.
+This course is actively involved with the following companies: BBC, ITV, Granada, Baby Cow Productions, Red Productions, Tightrope Productions, Lime Pictures.

 Graduates could go on to further study at PhD level after the completion of this course.
 Academic analyses of the process of scriptwriting are growing and this is now an acknowledged field of academic enquiry.
 Other possibilities include PhDs in the field of the television and radio industry and/ or cultural history.

 |Part-time||UK/EU £1,017 per 30 credits, International £2,084 per 30 credits|

 We offer awards to help you study through our:

 There are also other sources of funding available to you.

 For more information please see our funding section